dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 - [`Binding`](xref:Microsoft.Maui.Controls.Xaml.BindingExtension) - establish a link between properties of two objects.
 For more information, see [Data binding](~/fundamentals/data-binding/index.md).
 - [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) - performs data binding from a control template.
 For more information, see [Control templates](~/fundamentals/controltemplate.md).
 - [`RelativeSource`](xref:Microsoft.Maui.Controls.Xaml.RelativeSourceExtension) - sets the binding source relative to the position of the binding target.
 For more information, see [Relative bindings](~/fundamentals/data-binding/relative-bindings.md).
+- [`OnPlatform`](xref:Microsoft.Maui.Controls.Xaml.OnPlatformExtension) - customizes UI appearance on a per-platform basis.
+- [`OnIdiom`](xref:Microsoft.Maui.Controls.Xaml.OnIdiomExtension) - customizes UI appearance based on the idiom of the device the application is running on.
 <!-- - `ConstraintExpression` - relates the position and size of a child in a `RelativeLayout` to its parent, or a sibling.
 For more information, see [RelativeLayout](~/user-interface/layouts/relativelayout.md).-->

 ## x:Static markup extension